Chirag3101/workflow-canvas/docs/product_requirements.md

 12. As a user, I want to version control my workflows
 13. As a user, I want to import workflows from other tools
 14. As a user, I want to use templates for common workflows
+15. As a user, I want to track my daily progress on workflows
+16. As a user, I want to generate daily and weekly summaries of my work
+17. As a user, I want to align my daily tasks with project milestones

 ## MVP Features